jps27CSE/RxLocate-STIP/README.md

 # RxLocate

-RxLocate is a location-based prescription analysis tool developed by SQUARE Health Ltd. It provides effortless location search, comprehensive drug and division insights, and detailed medicine data and downloads.
+RxLocate is a location-based prescription analysis tool developed.
+It provides effortless location search, comprehensive drug and division insights, and detailed medicine data and downloads.

 ## Features